 Rank tracker and add-ons are extra

 When you think of a marketing analytics tool, Google Analytics is likely the first one that comes to mind.
-A free, foundational resource for marketing data analysis, Google Analytics is where many other marketing analytics tools on this list pull parts of their data.
+GA4 is the free, foundational resource for marketing data analysis that many other analytics tools on this list pull their data from.

 Pricing